anna-tabatadze/rsschool-cv/cv.md

 Skills: html, css

 Education: Tbilisi State University - Computer Science.
-Bitcamp Udemy - Javascript course Codecademy - Command Line, Git, HTML, CSS
+Bitcamp; Udemy - Javascript course; Codecademy - Command Line, Git, HTML, CSS.

 English: I studied English since childhood in school, also I used to learn in Caucasus University, where I had my lectures in English, this experience helped me to have some practice in English.